Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “It had to be done.
 There wasn’t any other way,” I mumbled to myself.

-I tried to keep myself calm, convincing my mind that what I had done was not an act of revenge, but a necessity to stop the ruination of the people I was close to.
+I tried to keep myself calm, convincing myself that what I had done was not an act of revenge, but a necessity to stop the disasters placed on the people I was close to.

-My body was a bit battered from the magic from before.
-Cutting through the mana that supplied magic attacks had dampened its power, but it didn’t completely negate them.
-The hand that had clamped the jar of foulness from a failed cooking session now shrieked in pain from the burns that I suffered.
+My body was a bit battered from the magic attacks I dashed into.
+Cutting through the mana that supplied the magic spells had dampened its power, but it didn’t completely negate them.
+Also, the hand that had clamped the jar of foulness from a failed cooking session now shrieked in pain from the burns that I endured.
 It was surprising that something as dumb as that would do him in, but somehow, my instincts didn’t fail me.

 Trying hard not to rely on ‘Eyes of Ruination,’ I unfortunately had to use it in the end.
 Hopefully, that brief flash of darkness was temporary.
 Apparently, fate didn’t seem to see it that way.

 I clutched my stomach, the feeling of miasma once again seeping out of my core.
-Pietro and Lau ran up to me as I fell to my knees to find relief from the discomfort.
+Pietro and Lau ran up to me as I fell to my knees, looking for relief from the discomfort.

 “Sir Claude!
 What has Willingham done to you?”
 Pietro was the first to ask, not having seen me dragged off before.